BV quantization of the Rozansky-Witten model: Classical theory

 This vector field is known as the BRST operator in the physics literature.

 The Lagrangian of the Rozansky-Witten model is of the form $S=\bar{Q}(V)+S_0$, where $S_0$ is a $\bar{Q}$-closed functional explicitly given by:

-Here $h$ denotes the volume form on the 3-manifold $M$, and $\nabla$ denotes a symmetric connection on $T_X$ (and also its pull back on $\phi^*(T_X)$).
+Here $\nabla$ denotes a symmetric connection on $T_X$ (and also its pull back on $\phi^*(T_X)$).
 Let us make the comparison of the Lagrangian in equation \eqref{eqn:original-RW-model} with the one we defined in terms of Weyl bundle more explicitly.
 It is easily seen that the first term in equation \eqref{eqn:original-RW-model} given by the pullback connection on $\phi^*(T_X)$ exactly corresponds to the free term in our Lagrangian.
 For the second term given by the curvature tensor, we can see that the interaction terms in our Lagrangian is nothing but the Taylor expansion of the curvature tensor.
 In particular, if we choose a connection $\nabla$ compatible with the symplectic form $\omega$, then the last term in the above expression vanishes.
 In this case, we list the terms of Lagrangian density in these two models in the following table:

 In the case where the curvature does not have a $(2,0)$-part, it is not difficult to observe that the action functional of our RW model is the formal version, i.e. the Taylor expansion of the functional $S_0$ around the space of constant maps from $M$ to $X$: locally around a point $x\in X$, the exponential map associated to the connection $\nabla$ trivializes the bundle $T_X$ with fiber $T_{X,x}$.
 The bosonic fields consisting of all smooth maps can be replaced by a function on $M$ valued in a tangent space of $X$.
 The fields $\chi$ (or $\rho$) can be locally described as $1$-forms (or functions) on $M$ valued in the vector space $T_{X,x}$ (or $\bar{T}_{X,x}$).
 Thus the field content in the formal version consists of both $0$ and $1$-forms valued in $T_X$.